 22 Colquitt St L1 4DE

-The sister-venue to Santa Chupitos, you’ll find El Bandito hidden away under the main venue, accessed by a small set of basement steps.
+Next up in our guide to the best cocktail bars Liverpool has to offer is the sister-venue to Santa Chupitos.
+You’ll find El Bandito hidden away under the main venue, accessed by a small set of basement steps.

 Serving up strong but utterly delicious cocktails you’ll soon find yourself immersed in tequila heaven, struggling to climb to the exit and explore the rest of the cocktail bars Liverpool hosts.